seeamislam/Collatz-Conjecture/README.md

 Regardless of the initial number, you will always conclude with a sequence of 4, 2, then 1.

-For example: When 55 is included, it requires 113 procedural repetitions in order to conclude with 1.
+For example: When 55 is inputted, it requires 113 procedural repetitions in order to conclude with 1.

 Mathematicians ponder over the explanation as to why this phenomenon occurs.